Team-A-SOFT2020/Accomodation-dot-com/README.md

 * Christian Falk Moustesgård - <cph-cm267@cphbusiness.dk>  ***(officer)***

-**Link to deployed solution: http://ec2-3-139-98-176.us-east-2.compute.amazonaws.com**
+**Link to deployed solution: http://ec2-3-139-98-176.us-east-2.compute.amazonaws.com/**
-* Note: If your browser adds an 's' to http(s), then manually delete it, and access the URL again, as the solution does not currently work over https.

-## How to use/setup
+## How to use

 The frontend project is a REST API, that ...
 It consists of ....
 The Backend...

-How to interact with it
+We have created a Postman Collection, that you can use to interact with our application.

 ## CI/CD

+The project is deployed on Amazon AWS. ...
+We use GitHub Actions for Continous Integration and Deployment.

 ...

 ## Branching Strategy

-...
+**Branches:**
+  * Main
+    * Release
+      * Developing
+        * Various feature brances
+        *

 ## Monitoring & Logging